 A background discussion report provides a summary of the previous regional programs and workforce strategies that precede this strategy and identify issues and opportunities for consideration in the strategy development.

 Phase 2: Consultation & Analysis

 This phase included broad stakeholder engagement through interviews, focus groups and surveys to gain insights on the region’s workforce development issues and opportunities.
 This phase also included analysis of current housing strategies and the needs of the growing and evolving population and workforce of the WOWC region.

 Phase 3: Strategy & Implementation

-This phase of the project will build upon the research and analysis in the previous phases to develop a strategy and action plan that will guide the development of the workforce needed to support regional prosperity.
-The plan will also include the development of a microsite with additional data and other resources to assist WOWC members in their efforts to create a welcoming and supportive environment for new and existing residents that will participate in the workforce.
+This phase of the project built upon the research and analysis in the previous phases to develop a strategy an action plan to guide the development of the workforce needed to support regional prosperity.
+The plan included the development of a microsite with additional data and other resources to assist WOWC members in their efforts to create a welcoming and supportive environment for new and existing residents that will participate in the workforce.

 - Background Discussion Report